CursedLand/Asmifier/README.md

 - Methods and Fields calls support.
 - Arguments Support (Parameter Definitions).
 - Any code optimization or improvements.
+- Give users modal they can choose code styles and prefixes options.

 # 🧩 What This Made For ?
 - Giving beginners a good change they deserve.